jdjakub/papers/prog-2022/prog22-manuscript.md

 \begin{figure}
   \centering
   \includegraphics[width=0.6\linewidth]{plot-figure0.pdf}
-  \caption{One 2-dimensional slice of the space of possible systems, to be examined in more detail in Section\ \ref{exploring-the-design-space}.\label{fig:tech-dims-diagram}}
+  \caption{One 2-dimensional slice of the space of possible systems, to be examined in more detail in Section\ \ref{exploring-the-design-space}.
+The numerical scores on each axis are generated systematically by a method described in Appendix\ \ref{making-dimensions-quantitative}.
+While these results are plausible, they are not definitive as the method could be developed a lot further in future work (see Section \ref{remarks-and-future-work}). \label{fig:tech-dims-diagram}}
 \end{figure}

-# Related work
+# Related Work

 While we do have new ideas to propose, part of our contribution is integrating a wide range of *existing* concepts under a common umbrella.
 This work is spread out across different domains, but each part connects to programming systems or focuses on a specific characteristic they may have.